Thrifted Men’s Shirt Upcycle Hack in 7 Steps

 I adore the patchwork look of upscale designer clothing.
-This sewing hack uses a couple of thrifted men’s dress shirts and some fabric scraps to bring new feminine style!
+This sewing hack uses a couple of thrifted men’s dress shirts and some fabric scraps to bring a new feminine style!

 This post contains affiliate links.
 By making a purchase I will receive a small commission at no additional charge to you.
 Thank you for your support!

 Upcycle hacks are all over the internet, and some of my favorites use men’s dress shirts.
 They are inexpensive, plentiful, and come in lots of great fabrics.
 I have been keeping this one on hand for a project for awhile.
 I loved the orange and blue plaid colors but it was just too unfeminine for me to wear without feeling awkward.
 It also didn’t fit very well around the middle, which is no surprise as this is my biggest fit problem a lot of times.

 My inspiration for this men’s shirt upcycle hack came from this shirt from Soft Surroundings, my former workplace.
 I always loved seeing how their designers put fabrics together in new ways.
 The feminine look of the back of this shirt was what I loved most about it.

 You can easily make a men’s shirt into a feminine statement piece with these 7 steps.

 • 2 men’s cotton dress shirts with similar colors, works best if they are the same size (I used 1 plaid, 1 stripe)